telerik/winforms-docs/gridview/columns/accessing-and-iterating-through-columns.md

 ````

 {{endregion}}

 ## Iterating through Columns

 You can iterate through grid columns by using the __Columns__ collection of GridViewColumn objects.
-The example below cycles
-	  		through the columns of the grid, it first determines if the column is a GridViewDataColumn type, and then sets each column’s HeaderText with
-	  		the number of the current column:
+The example below cycles through the columns of the grid, it first determines if the column is a GridViewDataColumn type, and then sets each column’s HeaderText with the number of the current column:

-	  	#_[C#] Iterating through RadGridView columns_
+#### Iterating through RadGridView columns

 {{source=..\SamplesCS\GridView\Columns\AccessingAndIteratingThroughColumns.cs region=iteratingColumns}}
 {{source=..\SamplesVB\GridView\Columns\AccessingAndIteratingThroughColumns.vb region=iteratingColumns}}